Career Advice

 5. Asking You to Sign Immediately

 There may be a scenario where your employer offers a termination and requires you to sign it on that day.
-It is of the utmost importance that you do not sign anything put in front of you on that short of notice without talking to a lawyer first.
+It is of the utmost importance that you do not sign anything in front of you on that short notice without talking to a lawyer first.

 What's next?